-In consideration of the rights granted to Ambrx under the agreement, the Company received a one-time upfront fee of \$3.0 million.
-At December 31, 2017, the \$3.0 million upfront payment had been received and was recorded as deferred revenue in the consolidated balance sheet.
-The license and know-how related to TRC105 was delivered to Ambrx in the first quarter of 2018, and accordingly, the \$3.0 million was recognized as revenue in the first quarter of 2018.
+In consideration of the rights granted to Ambrx under the agreement, the Company received a one-time upfront fee of \$3.0 million, which was recorded as deferred revenue upon receipt and recognized as revenue in the first quarter of 2018 when the license and know-how related to TRC105 was delivered to Ambrx.
 No further revenue will be recognized associated with this agreement given Ambrx's decision to terminate the license agreement, resulting in all rights to TRC105 in Greater China reverting to the Company.